February 5, 2020 / Wedding & Elopement Films

 Clement and Stephanie decided to organize a very intimate state of affairs when it came to their wedding by inviting only the closest friends and family members to their big day.
 They invited 40 guests who could enjoy a vacation away from home and join them as they took their vows.

-Wedding planner in the Greek Islands: La fête
+Wedding planner in Paxos and the Greek Islands

 Organizing a destination wedding in Greece was surely a daunting task for the couple who were living in France.
 However, with the help and assistance of an amazing wedding planner, Anais of La fête, they were able to plan their dream wedding in an Ionian Island.